There are numerous reasons a lawyer may consider moving toward an alternative career path.

 However, a much more effective and efficient use of your job search time is to be networking, making direct contacts and promoting your personal brand.

-Tips For Using Job Search Sites To Locate Alternative Careers For Lawyers
+Tips For Using Job Search Sites To Locate Alternative Jobs For Lawyers

 The search terms you use on job search sites are the most important factors in obtaining relevant job listings.
 Even at a high level, a keyword can make an enormous difference in the search results.